OlafRadicke/go-gthumb/README.md

 ### Ready implemented

-- Realding the files in the .comment drictory
+- Read the files in the .comment directory
-- Writing the files in the .comment drictory
+- Write the files in the .comment directory
 - Add and remove methodes for from the list of categories
-- Get methode for version of comment file format
+- Get method for version of comment file format
 - Get and set method for Node value.
 - Get and set method for Place value.
 - Get and set method for Caption value.
-- Get and set method for Rating value.
+- Get and set method for read value.
+- Read the file with the tags configuration.
+- Write the file with the tags configuration.

 ### Todo